ggrein/documentation/content/en/internal/helpdesk/account-and-privileges/_index.md

 In order to process tickets assigned to the support unit you belong to, or in general tickets submitted by other users and assigned to other support units, you need to own supporter privileges.
 Therefore users need to register an account at GGUS.
-Registration can be done either using an X509 personal certificate or using the EGI AAI account.
+Registration can be done either using an X509 personal grid certificate or using the EGI AAI account.

 ### Registration with an x509 certificate

-For registering with an X509 certificate the user should go to [GGUS home](https://ggus.eu/index.php?mode=index) and click the [registration link](https://ggus.eu/?mode=register_info) in the menu bar at the left.
+For registering with an X509 grid certificate the user should go to [GGUS home](https://ggus.eu/index.php?mode=index) and click the [registration link](https://ggus.eu/?mode=register_info) in the menu bar at the left.
 This link opens the registration information page which gives some